 Would you believe that there is even a Wikipedia entry on this?
 So, it must be good, and official.
 Throw pillows or Toss pillows are (small) decorative pillows.
 Usually very colorful, but they can also contain all kinds of different prints.

-Plus you can add your whole imagination and personality into it as well.
+Plus you can add your whole imagination and personality to it as well.

 An “outdoor” throw pillow is simply a pillow that is used as decoration in the garden.
 It’s a handy and small pillow that you can literally throw into the corner of a sofa or chair.
 Hence the name.